-In recent years, Croatia has become one of the most sought-after destinations in all of Europe, receiving well over 18 million tourists in 2017.
-Drawn by photos of picturesque seaside towns with crystal clear Adriatic waters, stunning natural scenery including lakes and waterfalls, or the desire to see the real-life King’s Landing, visitors are flocking to this Balkan country more than ever.
-However, they might be coming with a slight misconception.
+Drawn by photos of picturesque seaside towns with crystal clear Adriatic waters, stunning natural scenery including lakes and waterfalls, or the desire to see the real-life King’s Landing, these are common questions many would-be visitors find themselves asking.

-So is Croatia expensive?
+So is it expensive to travel to Croatia?
 If you’re comparing it to the cost of other Balkan countries, then yes.
 However, it is still possible to travel in Croatia while maintaining a tight budget.

 Croatia Trip Cost Guide

 If you’re planning on visiting Croatia on a small budget, it is best to keep in mind that a vast majority of the coastal cities see quite a lot of tourists and it is time to shed the misconception that it will be a cheap, off-the-beaten-path destination.

 However, if you are smart about where and how you spend your money, travel outside of the peak months of July and August, and try to head to smaller cities and towns rather than the popular tourist destinations in Croatia such as Dubrovnik and Split, then you don’t have to spend a lot to greatly enjoy your time in this beautiful country.

 As of 1 January 2023, the currency in Croatia is the Euro, in which all prices here are listed.
 To see the current exchange rates to your home currency, look at xe.com